The importance of empathy when delivering exceptional customer service

 Technology has completely transformed the call center … but is it for the better?
 In some ways, yes.
 But as we’ve embraced more and more technology, we’ve lost sight of arguably the most important aspect of customer service: empathy.

 Most U.S. consumers — 83% of them, to be precise — would rather interact with live agents over digital channels to solve customer service issues, according to research from Accenture.
 In today’s digital world, people want real, genuine, human-to-human connection.
-Companies that deliver authentic, empathetic customer service provide helpful and meaningful experiences that drive customer loyalty.
+Companies that build customer empathy by actively gathering insights about their customers and translating that information into meaningful actions provide helpful and meaningful experiences that drive customer loyalty.

 What is empathy in customer service?